adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 ## Initial SDK Setup using `initialize` API

-The `initialize(appId:)` API, added in AEPCore version 5.4.0, will automatically register all extensions included with the application while also enabling Lifecycle data collection without additional code changes.
+The `initialize(appId:)` API, added in AEPCore version 5.4.0, will automatically register all extensions included with the application while also enabling Lifecycle data collection without additional code.
 Lifecycle data collection requires the AEPLifecycle extension included as a dependency to your application.

 In the `AppDelegate` file: